Totto16/nintendo-c-sdl-examples/README.md

 It is based on examples in [switch-examples](https://github.com/switchbrew/switch-examples.git)

+It is based on my meson work in [oopetris](https://github.com/mgerhold/oopetris)

 ## How to build

 You need sdl portlibs for the platform and some other portlibs, than you can build it by running: